BigSlikTobi/Tackle4LossNewsCollection/readme.md

  ## Purpose

-Tackle4LossNewsCollection is **part 1** of the Tackle4Loss Projext that **gathers** extracts, enriches and publicates American Football News an Tackle4Loss.com.
+Tackle4LossNewsCollection is **part 1** of the Tackle4Loss Project that **gathers** extracts, enriches and publicates American Football News an Tackle4Loss.com.

 Tackle4Loss News Collection is designed to automatically gather, process, and organize news articles related to specific topics or teams, with a focus on the 'Tackle4Loss' initiative.
 It leverages Language Models (LLMs) to intelligently process fetched content and stores the curated information in a Supabase database.
 The project includes a general news collection pipeline, enabling targeted information gathering and analysis.